KidPudel/android-starter-kit/design-patterns/dagger.md

 ## How to use it?

 We **inject** our dependencies, in other words:
-1. secondtell that some class has dependency of another class,
+1.🔸 tell that some class has dependency of another class.
-2. tell dagger to look up in module how to create it, application graph
+2.🔹 tell dagger to look up in module how to create it, application graph.

+🔸
 `RegistrationViewModel.kt`
 ```kotlin
 // @Inject tells Dagger what depependencies ViewModel has, inject it